-The thing is that whilst there are various flaws in "The Killing Pact" it is nicely put together with each of the main stars playing their parts with confidence.
-I have said it many a time but in these Lifetime movies the acting can make or break a movie and as such whilst Hayley does things which don't make logical sense the fact that Emily Rose plays the role with confidence and controlled emotion makes it easier to ignore the issues.
+The thing is that whilst there are various flaws in "The Killing Pact" it is still nicely put together with each of the main stars playing their parts with confidence.
+I have said it many a time but in these Lifetime movies the acting can make or break a movie and as such whilst Hayley does things which don't make logical sense the fact that Emily Rose plays the role with confidence and controlled emotion makes it easier to ignore these issues.
 It is the same when it comes to Melanie Stone as Melanie as she brings the psychotic part of her character to life nicely, making her demanding but in a way you know it has come from being at the end of her tether due to her cruel aunt who is also her boss.

 What this all boils down to is that "The Killing Pact" is on one hand just another take on "Strangers on a Train" and as such doesn't have many surprises for movie fans, even fans of TV movies as there are other similar movies.
 But to give credit where it is due and the actors play their parts with enough confidence that this doesn't feel overly amateurish or rushed.